 - 1. Brief information on the history of the Latin language.
 Phonetics.
 ABC.
 Vowel and consonant sounds.
 Diphthongs.
-Letter combinations.
-Emphasis. - 2.
+Letter combinations. - 2.
+Length and shortness of the 2nd syllable from the end of the word.
+Accent rules. - 3.
 Verb.
 Grammatical categories.
 Definition of conjugation.
-Imperative. - 3.
+Imperative. - 4.
 Verb.
 Present tense of the real mood.
-Auxiliary verb sum, fui, esse (to be). - 4.
+Auxiliary verb sum, fui, esse (to be). - 5.
 Verb.
 The present tense of the conditional.
 Auxiliary verb fio, factus sum, fieri (happen, form).
-Conditional method in prescriptive expressions. - 5.
+Conditional method in prescriptive expressions. - 6.
 The concept of "scientific term".
 The structure of anatomical and histological terms.
 The structure of a multi-word anatomical term with different types of meanings.
 Grammatical categories of the noun, division into declensions, dictionary form of the noun, real base, function of the genitive case.
-Inconsistent definition, methods of translation. - 6.
+Inconsistent definition, methods of translation. - 7.
 Grammatical adjective categories, division into groups.
 The dictionary form of the adjective, the order of genitive forms in the dictionary entry.
-Agreed definition. - 7.
+Agreed definition. - 8.
 Nouns and declensions.
 And the Greek declension.
-Prepositions with Acc usativus and Abl ativus .
-Prepositions in and sub .
-Suffixes Prepositions with Genetivus . - 8.
-Nouns of the 2nd declension: masculine and neuter.
+Prepositions with Acc usativus and Abl ativus.
+Prepositions in and sub.
+Suffixes Prepositions with Genetivus. - 9.
+Nouns of the 2nd declension: masculine.
 Exceptions to the rules about the gender of nouns of the II declension.
+Suffixes Lexical minimum. - 10.
+Nouns of the 2nd declension: neuter.
 The "golden rule" of the middle gender.
-Suffixes Lexical minimum. - 9.
+Lexical minimum. - 11.
 Adjectives 1-2 declension (I group) Detailed consideration.
-Lexical minimum - 10.
+Lexical minimum. - 12.
 Nouns of the III declension.
 General characteristics.
-Consonant, vowel and mixed types of declension. - 11.
-Nouns of the III declension of masculine and feminine genders.
+Consonant, vowel and mixed types of declension. - 13.
+Nouns of the 3rd declension of the masculine gender.
 Exceptions to the rules about gender.
 Winged expressions.
-Lexical minimum. - 12.
+Lexical minimum. - 14.
+Nouns of the 3rd feminine declension.
+Exceptions to the rules about gender.
+Peculiarities of declension of nouns in -sis.
+Winged expressions.
+Lexical minimum. - 15.
 Nouns of the third declension of the neuter gender.
 Exceptions to the rules about gender.
-Peculiarities of declension of nouns vas, vasis n and nouns on - ma, oma n.
+Peculiarities of declension of nouns vas, vasis n and nouns on ma, oma n.
 Winged expressions.
-Lexical minimum. - 13.
-Adjectives of the III declension (II group). - 14.
-Degrees of comparison of adjectives.
+Lexical minimum. - 16.
+Adjectives of the III declension (II group).

+- 17. Degrees of comparison of adjectives.
 Suppletive degrees of comparison.
-Incomplete degrees of comparison. - 15.
-Modular control.
+Incomplete degrees of comparison. - 18.
+Modular control 1.